Newly Swissed Online Magazine

 Sept 23: Cattle drive in Schwanden

-The first big cattle drive arrives on Hauptstrasse in Schwanden early in the morning, so be there at 7:30 AM.
+The first big cattle drive arrives on Hauptstrasse in Schwanden early, so be there at 7:30 AM.
 Enjoy an alpine breakfast, market stalls, and crafts until two more cattle drives reach the festival grounds.
 It's a fantastic alpine day with impressive cattle and the official mascot Zibu, who will also be walking back home this year.

 Or if you are brazen enough, you might jump into Lake Klöntal for one last swim.
 A small market will also be present, and alphorn players are scheduled to welcome the cattle.